loighic/FOL/CR_FOL_05--in-class.md

 ---

-Provide a proof for each argument.
-22.1 - 22.3 will be proofs in TFL.
-22.4 - 22.7 will be proofs in FOL.

 There will not be feedback at the end of each line for proofs 22.1 & 22.2 and 22.4 & 22.5.
 These (like the others) can only be submitted when they are correct, however.

 For the proofs in FOL, use A for the universal quantifier (&forall;) and E for the existential quantifier (&exist;).